danafaiez/nlp/README.md

    ```

 ## Illustrations

-   The following two imshow plots illustrate the WMD and BMD between every
+  The following two imshow plots illustrate the WMD and BMD between every two
-   sentence pair in this list:
+   sentences:

+  1. "She ran across the yard to the edge of the woods where her brother waited."
+  2. "She walked across the yard to the edge of the woods where her brother waited."
+  3. "She walked across the lawn to the edge of the woods where her brother waited."
+  4. "She walked across the lawn to the beginning of the woods where her brother waited."
+  5. "She walked across the lawn to the beginning of the forest where her brother waited."
+  6. "She walked across the lawn to the beginning of the forest where her sibling waited."

 ![WMD imshow plot](github_plots/wmd_imshow1.png)
 ![BMD imshow plot](github_plots/bmd_imshow1.png)

-  ["She ran across the yard to the edge of the woods where her brother waited.",
-  "She walked across the yard to the edge of the woods where her brother waited.",
-  "She walked across the lawn to the edge of the woods where her brother waited.",
-  "She walked across the lawn to the beginning of the woods where her brother waited.",
-  "She walked across the lawn to the beginning of the forest where her brother waited.",
-  "She walked across the lawn to the beginning of the forest where her sibling waited."]